Skip to main content

 Dr. Sandra Huber's main areas of interest include interdisciplinary and creative pedagogies with a focus on writing; occulted practices and epistemologies; embodied research; and all these in combination.

 Dr. Huber guides students through the creation of art work and thought work outside their disciplines, while re-imagining what constitutes foundational capacities in the Fine Arts, including writing (as somatic practice), researching (as activism), citing (as feminist practice), mindfulness, collaboration, and resource-sharing.
 How do keywords such as archive, emotion, failure, or magic act as knots to create interdisciplinary conversation and cultural work?
-As part of the Keywords Area (FFAR 248/249), she coordinates a Pedagogy Training Program for a teaching team of 20-plus graduate student Tutorial Leaders.
+As head of the Keywords Area (FFAR 248/249), she coordinates a Pedagogy Training Program for a teaching team of 20-plus graduate student Tutorial Leaders.

 Her research focuses on interdisciplinary practices and pedagogies as well as occulted areas of knowledge-making, such as witchcraft, magic, sleep, and dreams — what she terms night knowledge.
 Dr. Huber holds a PhD in Interdisciplinary Humanities (Concordia), an MA in Creative Writing (University of Toronto), and a BA in English (Hons., Simon Fraser University).